Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Swim with Green Turtles

-An hour south of Staniel Cay by boat is Little Farmer's Cay, where fishers clean lots of conch.
+An hour south of beautiful Staniel Cay by boat is Little Farmer's Cay, where fishers clean lots of conch.

 The process and debris attract green sea turtles, which you can snorkel within the protected waters of the small marina.